google/mug/README.md

 ## [Retryer](https://fluentfuture.github.io/mu/apidocs/org/mu/util/Retryer.html)

-Retryer is a helper that makes it easier to retry an operation with configurable backoffs.
+Retryer is a helper class that makes it easier to retry an operation with configurable backoffs.

 #### To retry blockingly